Giants vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has put up 163 hits with 29 doubles, two triples, 28 home runs and 66 walks.
-He has driven in 74 runs with 55 stolen bases.
+- Acuna has recorded 169 hits with 30 doubles, two triples, 28 home runs and 68 walks.
+He has driven in 74 runs with 58 stolen bases.

-- Acuna will look for his third straight game with a hit in this contest.
-In his last five games he is batting .250 with two home runs, three walks and three RBI.
+- Acuna has hit safely in three straight games.
+During his last five outings he is batting .350 with a double, a home run, two walks and an RBI.

 Acuna Recent Games